R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 We have two Identity Continuity conditions：

 - **C1: Identity-Discontinuous Condition: Participants interact with agents that exhibit distinct identity cues in each of the four VR scenarios.**
-- **C2: Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues across all four VR scenarios (Embodied Agent, Animal Companion, Object-Based Agent, Voice-Only Agent).**
+- **C2: Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues across all four VR scenarios.**

 Based on the above, our primary Research Question is: Does maintaining **identity continuity** in virtual agents with changing appearances help users maintain or **strengthen** their sense of **rapport**, **emotional connectedness** and **credibility** in **VR GAMES**?
 We propose three main hypotheses: